mgenware/fx214/README.md

 */
 ```

-Note that type info is not lost after calling `buildTree`, you can continue using something like `urls.api.private.newPost` to access an individual item.
+For TypeScript, type information is not lost after calling `buildTree`, you can continue to use something like `urls.api.private.newPost` with autocomplete support to access an individual item.